Tacos al Pastor

 How to Make Tacos al Pastor

 So how do you put it all together?
 While there are a few steps, it’s actually much easier than you might think.
-The hardest part about making these tacos is waiting for the pork to marinate!
-Scroll to the recipe card at the bottom of this post for full detailed instructions.
+Below is a quick recipe overview, but please scroll to the recipe card at the bottom of this post for full instructions and to watch the step-by-step video.

 • Marinate the Pork: Soak the chiles in boiling water until softened.
 Add them to a blender with the other marinade ingredients, plus a little of the soaking liquid.
 Blend, strain, add in the pork and marinate for at least one hour.